USF-HII/usf-hii.github.io/pages/hii-rc/connect.md

 ### Connect

-To connect to the cluster, use a supported SSH (Secure Shell) Client listed by operating system below and please use the following information when connecting:
+To connect to the cluster, use a supported Secure Shell (`SSH`) Client listed by operating system below and please use the following information when connecting:

 - User: `(USF NetID)`